juliajoo/docs/_posts/2019-04-30-platform-raspberrypi.md

 **Disclaimer 1**: For eduroam, the setup process doesn't end there, you must configure a *service*, that runs a certain command on a pi's startup.
 You can see how to create and configure service [here]({% post_url 2019-09-20-platform-raspbian %}).

-First create a Scripts folder in your pi, then create a script (with execution permissions) called eduroam.sh:
+In the terminal, first create a Scripts folder in your pi (mkdir, for 'make directory'), then create a script (with execution permissions) called eduroam.sh:

 ```bash
 mkdir Scripts
 cd Scripts